About the Faculty Track Program

 - Our three-volume Faculty Compass Coursebook with Toolkits containing comprehensive learning material and practical advice spanning leading others, managing scientific work, and leading self.
 Written in an approachable style and designed to be visually appealing, the Coursebook offers a guide and toolkits for faculty to consult again in the future.

-- A customizable Lab Manual Template or Research Team Handbook Template to communicate the guiding values, expectations, policies, and procedures for the research lab or team.
-This tool assists leaders with defining the kind of research environment they want to create and conveying this vision to create a shared understanding.
+- A customizable Lab Manual Template to communicate the guiding values, expectations, policies, and procedures for the research lab or team.
+This tool assists faculty with defining the kind of research environment they want to create and conveying this vision to create a shared understanding.

-- A Peer Mentoring Team of other faculty in varied disciplines at the same career stage from throughout the U.S. Teams receive a comprehensive peer mentoring team guidebook that offers suggestions for structured activities and discussions, while also encouraging flexibility so Scholars can get input and support as needed.
+- A Peer Mentoring Team of other faculty in varied disciplines from throughout the U.S. Teams receive a comprehensive guidebook that offers suggestions for structured activities and discussions, while also encouraging flexibility so Scholars can get input and support as needed.

 - Access to the online learning platform containing forums to communicate with all other Scholars in the cohort, exercises for practicing skills, instructional videos, mentor advice videos, and additional tools and resources that support leadership and mentoring.

-- Upon completion of requirements, Scholars receive a certificate of completion, digital badge, and suggested language for describing Compass on their CV.
+- Upon completion of requirements, Scholars receive a Certificate of Completion, digital badge, and suggested language on how to describe Compass on their CV.

-Compass Scholars remain in the Compass community after completing the foundational training.
+Compass Scholars remain part of the Compass community after completing the program.
 This includes access to online resources, new and updated materials, and our LinkedIn group.
 Although not required, many peer mentoring teams continue to meet semi-regularly or on an as-needed basis.
 We believe that by creating a community we can elevate individuals, teams, and contribute to positive cultures in academia.

 Cost

-Enrollment in the Compass training program provides faculty with access to all Compass materials: Coursebooks, peer mentoring, Fireside Chats with experienced mentors, lab manual template, communication toolkits, other practical lab resources and tools, as well as continued access to the Compass community after the 10-week foundational training.
+Enrollment in the Compass Faculty Track training program provides faculty with access to all Compass materials: Coursebooks, peer mentoring, Fireside Chats with experienced mentors, lab manual template, communication toolkits, other practical lab resources and tools, as well as continued access to the Compass community after the program concludes.

 The cost of the program is $2,000 and upon admission, payment is due 3 weeks before the start of the program.

-Please see the How to Pay for Compass page for advice for faculty on potential sources of funds to pay for Compass.
+Please see the How to Pay for Compass page for advice for faculty on potential sources of funds that can be used to pay for Compass.